 As your site grows, it’ll get cluttered

-As you’re writing more and more blog posts, or add more product pages, your site will get cluttered.
-You need to organize it neatly, to make sure you, your visitor AND Google will be able to find what they’re looking for.

-Why is that?
-Let me tell you a little story.
+As you’re writing more blog posts or add more product pages, your site will get cluttered.
+You need to organize it neatly to make sure that you, your visitors, and Google will be able to find what they’re looking for.
+But why is that?
+Well, let me tell you a little story.

 Once upon a time, there was this young woman.
 Her name is Alice.
 Alice gets up every morning, sits down at her desk and starts to write a beautiful story.
 She writes one story every day.
 Alice types all her stories on this beautiful old-fashioned typewriter.
 Whenever she’s done writing, she pulls the paper out of the machine and puts her lovely new story on her desk.
 As you can imagine, her desk will slowly get cluttered with all these sheets of paper.
 After a year of writing, she’ll have 365 sheets of paper on it.
 After three years of writing, she’ll have more than a thousand.
 Alice will not be able to find her favorite story, because of the abundance of stories on her desk.

-Why is site structure important for Google?
+Why is site structure important for Google – and users?

 1. Structure is a guide for Google

-The way your site is structured will give Google clues about where to find the most important content.
+The way your site is structured will give Google clues about where to find the most essential content.
 Your site’s structure determines whether a search engine can understand what your site is about and what you’re selling.

 2. Not competing with your content

-How to get started with site structure?
+How to get started with site structure

 1. Remove old content